AppDev1226/projectD/README.md

 # projectD
-- edit by Chien on Classroom 1
+- edit by Chien at Classroom 1
+- edit by Chien on GitHub